ulyssedsn/VTT-Thumbnails/README.md

 # VTT-Thumbnails

 I love thumbnails, and I think that everybody needs thumbnails in his life.
-I have built for you a application that is able to generate from an mp4 file VTT Thumbnails (this include the mosaic and the webvtt file).
+I have built for you an application that is able to generate giving a mp4 file, VTT Thumbnails (this include the mosaic and the webvtt file).
 Enjoy !

 ## Installation